How many mutually unbiased bases are needed to detect bound entangled states?: Introduction

-Both the certification methods described above are convenient, partly due to their connection with MUBs.
-Experimental implementations of MUBs have been demonstrated in a wide range of quantum information protocols, e.g. \cite{Hiesmayr_2013,giovannini13,dambrosio13,bartkiewicz16,mafu13,adamson10,lukens18,hu20}, as well as in fairly large dimensional systems \cite{kewming19,bouchard18}.
+The two certification methods described above and their connection with MUBs is particularly convenient due to the relatively simple implementation of these observables experimentally.
+For example, experimental implementations of MUBs have been demonstrated in a wide range of quantum information protocols, e.g. \cite{Hiesmayr_2013,ecker19,herrera20,giovannini13,dambrosio13,bartkiewicz16,mafu13,adamson10,lukens18,hu20}, as well as in fairly large dimensional systems \cite{kewming19,bouchard18}.
 The EW approach has the added bonus of requiring at most $d+1$ MUBs, measured on each subsystem, while full quantum state reconstruction requires $d^2+1$ MUBs in $\mathbb{C}^d\otimes\mathbb{C}^d$ (or any other informationally complete set of measurements on the full state space), and often suffers from errors, such as the stability of the source over all possible measurements \cite{schwemmer15,sentis18}.
-A method with as few measurements as possible is therefore highly desirable.
+In general dimensions (not restricted to prime powers) one can use weighted 2-designs consisting of orthonormal bases to perform quantum state tomography but this requires more bases than MUBs \cite{roy07}.
+Known witnesses for bound entanglement, e.g., the computable cross-norm or realignment (CCNR) criterion \cite{rudolph03}, similarly require of the order $d^2$ measurements.
+Methods with as few measurements as possible are therefore highly desirable.